 so you have a rough idea where I am coming from:

-sound or distortion or fair instruments balance and sound quality
+or fair instruments balance and sound quality below average

 If you accepted my rules, let's start trade!